ROM hacking: Graphics editing

 Another basic hacking skill is graphics hacking, which is changing the appearance of the game's environments, characters, fonts, or other such things.
 The format of graphics data varies from console to console, but most of the early ones (NES, Super NES, Game Boy, etc.) store graphics in tiles, which are 8x8-pixel units of data, which are arranged on-screen to produce the desired result.
 Editing these tiles is also possible with a hex editor, but is generally accomplished with a tile editor (such as Tile Layer or Tile Molester), which can graphically display the ROM data, as well as finding and editing tiles.

-Graphics hacks can range from simple edits (such as giving Mario an afro or Luigi a golf club) to "porting" characters from one game to another (such as creating pixelated ("retro-styled") sprites of later generation Pokémon for use with Generation I-V Pokémon games), to full-blown thematic changes (usually with accompanying palette changes; see below).
+Graphics hacks can range from simple edits (such as giving Mario an afro or Luigi a golf club) to "porting" characters from one game to another (such as creating pixelated (or "retro-styled") sprites of later generation Pokémon for use with Generation I-V Pokémon games), to full-blown thematic changes (usually with accompanying palette changes; see below).

 More sophisticated graphics hacking involves changing more than just tiles and colors, but also on how the tiles are arranged, or tile groups generated, giving more flexibility and control over the final appearance.
 This is accomplished through hex editing or a specialized tool (either for a specific game or a specific system).
-An example of this approach was the incomplete Pokémon Torzach, a Pokémon FireRed hack that attempts to add a whole new generation of Pokémon and tiles to the game.
-Though the hack has long since been discontinued, it was able to achieve some desirable results with the tools that were currently available at the time.
-Super Mario Land 2 DX: 6 Golden Coins is another example, which is an enhanced version of the original game that notably added full-color support to the game (the original game was only in greyscale) as well as some quality-of-life improvements such as fixes with screen flickering issues from the original game.
+One example of this approach was the unfinished Pokémon Torzach, a Pokémon FireRed hack that attempts to add a whole new generation of Pokémon and tiles to the game.
+Though the hack has long been discontinued, it was able to achieve some desirable results with the tools that were currently available at the time.
+Super Mario Land 2 DX: 6 Golden Coins is another example, which is an enhanced version of the original game that notably added full-color support to a game that was originally released in grayscale as well as some quality-of-life improvements such as fixes with screen flickering issues from the original.